Pre-trained motor-imagery models

 Twelve neural networks were trained on twelve different motor imagery datasets.
 Those models are available for download and can easily be re-used and fine-tuned.

-An explanation of the training procedure and benchmarking results of these models are available in the poster presented at the 10th BCI Meeting in Brussels (link above).
+An explanation of the training procedure and benchmarking results of these models are available in the poster presented at the 10th BCI Meeting in Brussels (link above) or, with more details, in the accompanying article.

 Here is a minimal example that loads EEGNet pre-trained on Lee2019_MI: